 And then, you too can sashay through the EU passport section at Dublin airport after the overnight flight from New York!

-*Originally published in December 2013 and updated to reflect current application requirements.
+*Originally published in December 2013 and updated in January 2024 to reflect current application requirements.